Our work encompasses a wide range of topics, traditions and projects. See here for information about some of our current and recent research projects.

 Partnerships and Collaborations

-The Department works closely with the Global Institute for Advanced Studies (New York University), the European Union’s Creative Research Adaptive Roadmap Project, the Tyndale Fellowship for Biblical and Theological Research, Tate Liverpool, the Bluecoat Gallery, Budapest Central European University and the Universities of Exeter, Konstanz, Mannheim, Münster, Rochester, Rome and the West of England.
+Other current and recent close research partners include the Global Institute for Advanced Studies (New York University), the European Union’s Creative Research Adaptive Roadmap Project, the Tyndale Fellowship for Biblical and Theological Research, Budapest Central European University, Royal Holloway University and the Universities of Dortmund, Exeter, Hamburg, Konstanz, Mannheim, Münster, Potsdam, Rochester, Rome, Tromsø, Vienna and the West of England.

-As a Department, we have secured considerable research grant funding, including from the AHRC, The Leverhulme Trust, The Royal Institute of Philosophy, Mind Association, the British Society of Aesthetics, the Forum for European Philosophy, The European Union and the Academy of Finland.
+As a Department, we have secured considerable research grant funding, including from the AHRC, The Leverhulme Trust, The Royal Institute of Philosophy, Mind Association, the British Society of Aesthetics, the Forum for European Philosophy, The European Union, the German Research Foundation (Deutsche Forschungsgemeinschaft - DFG) and the Academy of Finland.